vasanthkumarch/Experiment--02-Implementation-of-combinational-logic-/README.md

 ## RTL
 ## Timing Diagram
 ## Result:
-Thus the given logic functions are implemented using NAND and NOR gates and their operations are verified using Verilog programming.
+Thus the given logic functions are implemented using  and their operations are verified using Verilog programming.